-Also, the Bible teaches that God is one being with three distinct personalities: the Father, the Son (Jesus Christ), and the Holy Spirit.
-Subsequently, each one of these divine personalities interacts with people in different ways and has specific roles.
-Therefore, understanding temperament first helps us see how we reflect God’s nature and how we then interact with others.
+The Bible teaches that God is one being with three distinct personalities: the Father, the Son (Jesus Christ), and the Holy Spirit.
+Subsequently, each one of these divine personalities interacts with people in different ways and has unique roles.
+Therefore, understanding temperament first helps us see what aspects of God’s nature we reflect, and how that insight helps us understand ourselves and so also understand how we interact with others.

 About the ePersonality© Assessment

-We created the ePersonality© assessment based on a proven four-quadrant model.
+We created the ePersonality© assessment based on the proven four-quadrant model.
 Just like other well-known personality assessments, ours generates 16 different temperament types.
 However, what makes ours unique is that we designed it specifically for Christians.
-With this intention, the ePersonality© assessment helps identify how God made your people to serve Him and others.
-Because of this focus, the assessment is very accurate.
+With this intention, the ePersonality© assessment helps identify how God made your people to serve Him and others…to this end, the assessment is very accurate.

 It makes sense: God knows the “good works” He prepared for us in advance (Ephesians 2:10), so He gave us everything we need to do His will (Hebrews 13:20-21).
 In other words, “Everything good” includes our personalities.
 That’s why people feel the happiest and most motivated when they serve in a way that matches their God-given personality.

 Therefore, professional church leaders will help their staff and volunteers find their place in ministry, respecting how God designed each person to serve.
-To support this, the ePersonality© report includes the following information…
+To support this purpose, the ePersonality© report includes the following information…

 - A ministry-relevant title